Have You Maxed Out Your Credit Cards? Here’s What You Can do

 If you are overspending, the problem may be that you need more money coming in.
 Consider getting a part-time job to bring in some extra cash.
-Go through your belongings and find stuff that you can sell in a yard sale or online auction.
-Maybe you could babysit for a neighbor or friend.
+Go through your belongings and find items that you can sell in a yard sale or online auction.
+Maybe you could babysit for a neighbour or friend.
 Get creative with ways to earn a little extra money.

 In addition to earning more, you should also find ways to save money.
 Try renegotiating some of your monthly expenses, such as your insurance or cell phone plan.
 Reduce your grocery spending by clipping coupons and shopping for sale items.
 Do a little research to find other ways to live frugally, and you may find you don’t even need to supplement your income because you can get by on less.